chmieladr/capture-the-flag-solutions/PW_CTF_DS_2024_2025/hope_you_dont_have_trypanophobia/solution.md

 Difficulty: Hard

 ### 1. Explore the application
 Go through all the available pages in the application after authenticating with the provided credentials.
-We can quickly find out that there's an option to restore your notes from the backup file that's "experimental".
+We can quickly find out that there's an option to restore your notes from the backup file that's "experimental."

 ### 2. Check the backup file
 We can simply add some notes in the application and then download the backup file.
 It's a simple JSON file that contains the notes we've added.
 It looks in the following way:
 ```json
 {
   "317": {